deHasara/CompileDB/prototype/experiments/boxplot/README.md

 - Environment with sufficient memory:
   `insert_data_in_batches_with_templatization_parallelized`

-Only the first run should initialize and populate `test_db`.
+Only the first run should initialize with `init`.
 Later runs use `test_config`; CompileDB restructures the existing relational schema for the new mapping and reloads the data accordingly.